wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```

 In the next step, you will copy/paste the following code in order to use the new Header component, import the new component and delete the unnecessary CSS styles.
-  - copy/paste the following code to replace the default.vue.
+  - Copy/paste the following code to replace the `default.vue` file.

 `layouts/default.vue`